It all started when...

 Throughout the course of the next 2 decades I worked in commercial galleries in London and Australia, to later establishing myself as an independent curator and advisor in Australia, before moving to Switzerland in 2007 where I established my practice Sascha Gianella Art Contemporain (SGAC) in 2008.
 Since its inception I have staged exhibitions in Switzerland, France, China and Australia.
-I have written a multitude of catalogue texts for galleries and artists in Switzerland, the UK and Korea, and advise regular collectors in Hong Kong, Singapore, Australia, France, Switzerland, the UK and the USA.
+I have written a multitude of catalogue texts for galleries and artists in Switzerland, the UK and Korea, and advise regular collectors in Hong Kong, Singapore, Australia, France, Spain, Switzerland, Monaco, the UK and the USA.

 I have spent 20 years providing practical support to artists during the course of my work as an independent curator and art advisor.
 My projects have always demanded the fostering of each and every artist I work with, and as such, naturally a major part of my work is providing professional development advice and resources to select practicing visual artists, as we do with our Incubator Programme.